MystenLabs/walrus-docs/docs/blog/04_testnet_update.md

 Walrus token issued on the Sui Testnet.
 Testnet WAL has no value, and an unlimited supply - so no need to covet or hoard it - its just for testing purposes and only issued on Sui Testnet.

+WAL also has a smaller unit called FROST, similar to MIST for SUI.
+1 WAL is equal to 1 billion (1000000000) FROST.

 To make Testnet WAL available to all who want to experiment with the Walrus Testnet we provide a utility and smart contract to convert Testnet SUI (which also has no value) into Testnet WAL using a one-to-one exchange rate.
 This is chosen arbitrarily, and generally one should not read too much into the actual WAL denominated costs of storage on Testnet.
 They have been chosen arbitrarily.

-- Find out how to [request Test WAL tokens](../usage/setup.md#testnet-wal-faucet) through the CLI.
+Find out how to [request Test WAL tokens](../usage/setup.md#testnet-wal-faucet) through the CLI.

 ## Decentralization through staking & unstaking